simonw/datasette/docs/authentication.rst

 Permissions
 ===========

 Datasette plugins can check if an actor has permission to perform an action using the :ref:`datasette.permission_allowed(...)<datasette_permission_allowed>` method.
-This method is also used by Datasette core code itself, which allows plugins to help make decisions on which actions are allowed by implementing the :ref:`permission_allowed(...) <plugin_permission_allowed>` plugin hook.
+This method is also used by Datasette core code itself, which allows plugins to help make decisions on which actions are allowed by implementing the :ref:`plugin_permission_allowed` plugin hook.

 .. _authentication_permissions_canned_queries: